Sep 5, 2024 • 5 min read

 For the budget-conscious, the slowest times are mid-September through mid-November and the weeks from just after Easter until Memorial Day at the end of May, and you’re more likely to find good deals then on accommodations and airfare.
 Surfers will find the largest waves in winter, while optimal windsurfing conditions are during summer.
 Whale-watching tours usually depart between January and March only.

-2. You'll need to make some reservations in advance
+2. Make some reservations in advance

 Although Hawaii’s hang-loose attitude extends to most facets of life – including making extensive plans in advance – you might want to book ahead in a couple of instances.
 For top Honolulu restaurants popular with residents, reserve a table before you arrive in the islands.
 The free tickets for the boat to the USS Arizona Memorial at Pearl Harbor are scooped up quickly.
 Reserve online up to 60 days before your visit.
+The popular snokeling spot, Hanauma Bay, can only be visited with an advance reservation.
+Spaces are released two days ahead of access and are often snapped up quickly.

 3. Respect Hawaiian culture